CommWebTeam/en_to_fr_mapper/README.md

 - y
 - z

 Part 2 uses the indices of these lists to map values.
 For example, the 3rd value of the english list will map to the 3rd value of the french list.
+If the old English document has the html

+&lt;p>x&lt;b>y&lt;/b>z&lt;/p>

+And the old French document has the html

+&lt;p>a&lt;b>b&lt;/b>c&lt;/p>

-If the old English document has the string "&lt;p>x&lt;b>y&lt;/b>z&lt;/p>" and the old French document has the string "&lt;p>a&lt;b>b&lt;/b>c&lt;/p>", then the English list will look like so:
+Then the English list will look like so:
 - x
 - y
 - z